 Where the rated premises is seeking to allocate by claim, the following criteria apply:

-- a) Rated premises are adequately metered for each end use in the embedded network.
-This includes having adequate metering and consumption data available for the OREG system. - b) All meters meet validation requirements. - c) There are no gaps or missing consumption data in the metering systems directly concerning the OREG system, the grid input and the end use for which the allocation is made.
+- a) All meters meet validation requirements. - b) There are no gaps or missing consumption data in the metering systems directly concerning the OREG system, the grid input and the end use for which the allocation is made.